It’s Back-to-school time – make sure your school is Allergy Ready.

 Real world scenarios prepare you for the risks in the school environment.
 Work through practice questions and case studies.Read More

 Need proof of training?
-When you finish the course you can print off a Certificate of Completion.Read More
+When you finish the course you can print off a Certificate of Participation.Read More

 A food allergy may be considered a disability under federal laws, such as Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 FARE recommends that parents of children with a food allergy create, in collaboration with their school, a written food allergy management plan.
 One type of plan is called a 504 Plan.
 What is a 504 plan? [...]